sagarkr1729/Contractive-Hyperspectral-Fusion/README.md

 # Contractive-Hyperspectral-Fusion
 This repository contains the code for our paper **Hyperspectral Fusion**.

 ## Description
-This code demonstrates the basic experiments performed for our paper.
+In this paper, we show that the **Plug-and-Play** algorithms for **HS/MS fusion** are contractive for the linear self-adjoint class of denoisers.
+Specifically, the codes demonstrate:

+- The contractive nature of **Plug-and-Play** algorithms for hyperspectral (HS) and multispectral (MS) fusion.
+- The effectiveness of **linear self-adjoint denoisers** in the **Plug-and-Play** framework.
+- Fusion reconstruction using **PnP-PGD** and **PnP-HQS**.
+- Calculation of the contraction factor for the our algorithmic setup.

+These points highlight the key contributions of the paper.

 ## Table of Contents
 - [Description](#description)